Nearest $\Omega$-stable matrix via Riemannian optimization: Reformulating the problem: the real case

 A modified real Schur decomposition of a matrix $M \in \R^{n \times n}$ is $M=Q T Q^\top $ where $Q \in \R^{n \times n}$ is orthogonal and $T$ is in modified real Schur form. \end{definition} Since one can reorder blocks in the real Schur decomposition~\cite[Theorem 2.3.4]{HornJohnson}, in particular one can obtain a real Schur decomposition in which all non-trivial $2\times 2$ diagonal blocks are on top.
 Thus, the existence of modified real Schur decompositions is an immediate corollary of the existence of real Schur decompositions.
 Further modified Schur decompositions, having more non-trivial $2 \times 2$ blocks than the special ones described above, can be obtained by applying Givens rotations to appropriate $2\times 2$ triangular blocks of classical real Schur forms.

 \begin{example} The matrix

 is in modified real Schur form.
-Note that in this example the top $2 \times 2$ block on the diagonal is associated with two \emph{real} eigenvalues, a case which would not be allowed in the classical real Schur form. \end{example}
+Note that in this example the top $2 \times 2$ block on the diagonal is associated with two \emph{real} eigenvalues, a case which would not be allowed in the classical real Schur form. \end{example} More formally, we partition $\{1,2,\dots,n\}$ into

+With this notation, $T$ is in modified real Schur form if $T_{IJ}=0$ for any two elements $I,J \in \mathfrak{I}$ of the partition such that $I>J$ (in the natural order).